Native library

 PcktBuffer pcktBuf = encode601Pckt((char*)(jspnPckt));

-Note, the Encode function returns a pointer to an internally allocated memory.
-It will be automatically de-allocated during the next Encode call, so you may need to copy this buffer (depending on the scenario).
+Note: the Encode function returns a pointer to internally allocated memory.
+It is automatically deallocated during the next Encode call, so you may need to copy this buffer depending on your scenario.

-The resulting buffer is a RAW Klv that comprises all mandatory parts of the packet:
+The resulting buffer is a raw KLV containing all mandatory parts of the packet:

 • The UAS Local Set 16-Byte UL “Key”